joeyda3rd/modbus-power-supply/README.md

 #4 when it's reading 0x0233 that equals voltage has 2 decimal places, current 3, power 3
 #7, #14 Not sure, it says "32 digit capacity", maybe 2 integers to make a 32 digit number (first register is first 16 digits, 2nd is last 16)
 #14 type (range as it's calle in docs) says 0-65535 (unsigned short) but I question that since it's a combination of two registers like #7
+#15 docs say the range is 1-250, not sure of the best type to use for that.

 ```
 // protection status bit